 After completing the first 2 phases, the builder began seeking input from unit owners, which led to a 5 member Advisory Board being elected in 2009.
 This Advisory Board lasted a little over a year, when it was disbanded by the builder.

-Initially, ABV amenities were to be a Clubhouse with a putting green and a walking trail that connected ABV and Hillside.
-The Clubhouse was completed in the Fall 2010, with no room for a putting green or basement for storage.
+Initially, ABV amenities were to be a Clubhouse with an exercise room, outdoor putting green, and a walking trail that connected ABV and Hillside.
+The Clubhouse was completed in the Fall 2010, with no exercise toom, no room for a putting green, or any basement for storage.
 Hillside voted that for safety reasons, they did not want a walking trail connecting our villages.

 In late June 2014, a 5 member Advisory Board was elected to provide a very critical service of researching and managing the transition from Developer to ABV ownership.
 They interviewed and made recommendations as to which firms to hire: